bblfsh/documentation/uast/semantic-uast.md

 spec, object fields starting with `@` are considered internal and may be present on any object regardless of the type (schema).

-Semantic UAST defines few more special fields:
+This UAST specification defines few more special fields:

 * `@pos` - stores the positional information related to this UAST node.
   See `Positions` type for more details.